Moir\'e semiconductors on twisted bilayer dice lattice: Introduction.

 \section{Introduction.}

-The search for flat-band system has become one of the new trends over the last few decades.
-Due to the large effective mass of quasi-particles, the density of states (DOS) is large, and the kinetic energy of the carriers is strongly quenched.
-Therefore, the flat-band system is a good candidate for studying strongly correlated electronic states induced by strong Coulomb interaction, such as ferromagnetism \cite{JOP1991,PRA2010,PRL1992}, heavy fermion \cite{nature2020,np2019}, fractional Chern insulator \cite{IJMP2013,PRL2011}, Wigner crystal \cite{PRL2007,PRB2008}, and unconventional superconductivity \cite{RMP1990,PCS2007,IOS2020}.
+The search for a flat-band system has become one of the new trends over the past few decades.
+Due to the large effective mass of the quasi particles {in the flat-band system}, the density of states (DOS) is high, and the kinetic energy of the carriers is strongly quenched.
+Therefore, the flat-band system is a good candidate for studying strongly correlated electronic states induced by strong Coulomb interaction, such as ferromagnetism \cite{JOP1991,PRA2010,PRL1992}, heavy fermions \cite{nature2020,np2019}, fractional Chern insulators \cite{IJMP2013,PRL2011}, Wigner crystals \cite{PRL2007,PRB2008}, and unconventional superconductivity \cite{RMP1990,PCS2007,IOS2020}.